PrisBriggs/Web-Design-Challenge/README.md

 All pages are responsive regarding different sizes of screen.

 Ultimately, the website was deployed to GitHub.
+The site is live at https://prisbriggs.github.io/Web-Design-Challenge/.

 In addition to the HTML and CSS files that contain each page's coding and the resource files (images and csv file with dataset), there is a Jupyter Notebook file that contains the code for transforming the dataframe into HTML data.